Kyrgyzstan Faces New Crisis As Ex-leader Stripped Of Immunity - UrduPoint

 - Rough-and-tumble politics - But he is also a symbol of the impoverished Central Asian nation's rough-and-tumble politics.

-He was active in securing Jeenbekov's election victory in 2017 during a feisty campaign that saw a criminal case opened against the main opposition candidate, who Atambayev repeatedly smeared in public.
+He was active in securing Jeenbekov's election victory in 2017 during a feisty campaign that saw a criminal case opened against the main opposition candidate, whom Atambayev repeatedly smeared in public.

-Atambayev said Wednesday that Jeenbekov had been a personal friend before the public fallout.
+Atambayev said Wednesday that Jeenbekov had been a personal friend before the two fell out publicly.

 He said Jeenbekov should have been "an older brother to the government" as president, but instead had several Atambayev allies arrested, including 41-year-old prime minister Sapar Isakov, jailed on corruption claims.

-Like Atambayev before him, Jeenbekov has been accused of using state organs to get rid of political opponents.
+Like Atambayev before him, Jeenbekov has been accused of using state agencies to get rid of political opponents.

 "Now I understand that this person only needed power," Atambayev said.